table of contents

 Alternatives in Thailand

-The benefits: of staying in long term treatment at Siam are a more structured and controlled environment, generally less opportunity to relapse and. a familiar safe setting.
+The benefits: of remaining in long-term treatment at Siam include a more structured and controlled environment, generally fewer opportunities for relapse, and a familiar setting.

 Are you ready to go to rehab or a sober living home?